 American Art Deco is organized by Joslyn Art Museum, Omaha, NE, and The Nelson-Atkins Museum of Art, Kansas City, MO.
 The exhibition is curated by Dr. Catherine Futter, formerly Director of Curatorial Affairs at the Nelson-Atkins and now Interim Director of Curatorial Affairs and Senior Curator of Decorative Arts at Brooklyn Museum.

 The Major lender to the exhibition is Kirkland Museum of Fine and Decorative Art in Denver, Colorado.
-Key loans from Kirkland Museum join loans from Fisk University Galleries and John Hope and Aurelia E. Franklin Library at Fisk University in Nashville, Tennessee; Kansas City Museum in Missouri; Sheldon Museum of Art, University of Nebraska-Lincoln; Wichita Art Museum; and several private collections along with objects from the collections of the Nelson-Atkins and Joslyn for this special exhibition.
+Key loans from Kirkland Museum join loans from Fisk University Galleries and John Hope and Aurelia E. Franklin Library at Fisk University in Nashville, Tennessee; Kansas City Museum in Missouri; The National Museum of Toys and Miniatures in Kansas City, Missouri; Sheldon Museum of Art, University of Nebraska-Lincoln; Wichita Art Museum; and several private collections along with objects from the collections of the Nelson-Atkins and Joslyn for this special exhibition.